cvxopt/cvxopt/doc/source/coneprog.rst

     The function call ``f = kktsolver(W)`` should return a routine for solving the KKT system :eq:`e-conelp-kkt` defined by ``W``.
 It will be called as ``f(bx, by, bz)``.
-On entry, ``bx``, ``by``, ``bz`` contain the righthand side.
+On entry, ``bx``, ``by``, ``bz`` contain the right-hand side.
 On exit, they should contain the solution of the KKT system, with the last component scaled, i.e., on exit,

     .. math::